 – Mike Fitzgerald (designer of Baseball Highlights 2045, Diamonds, and many more)

-“This is an interesting game with some new ideas, great artwork, a quick playtime and a fun theme.”
+“… a very interesting game with some new ideas, great artwork, quick playtime and a fun theme.”

 – Andrew Bucholtz (Yahoo!
 Sports)